4dn-dcic/fourfront/docs/source/index.rst

     $ brew cask install homebrew/cask-versions/adoptopenjdk8

+* Latest version of OpenSearch should be compatible, but if a new version is released that is incompatible the documentation may need to be updated.

 * If you try to invoke elasticsearch and it is not found, you may need to link the brew-installed elasticsearch::